eclipse-vertx/vert.x/new/core_manual_js.md

 ## SockJS Server

-vert.x provides a complete server side SockJS implementationl, enabling vert.x to be used for modern *real-time* web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.
+Vert.x provides a complete server side SockJS implementation.

+This enables vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.

-To create a SockJS server you simply create a HTTP server as normal [LINK] and pass it in to the constructor of the SockJS server.
+To create a SockJS server you simply create a HTTP server as normal and pass it in to the constructor of the SockJS server.

     var httpServer = new vertx.HttpServer();

     var sockJSServer = new vertx.SockJSServer(httpServer);

 Each SockJS server can host multiple *applications*.

 Each application is defined by some configuration, and provides a handler which gets called when incoming SockJS connections arrive at the server.

 For example, to create a SockJS echo application: